 Of course, Portugal's advantages don't end here.
 Those who know our country see in us a welcoming, friendly and communicative people and, when it comes to our weather and gastronomy, there is no doubt that we stand alongside the best in the world.

 Choosing a country and partner with which to start a Nearshore collaboration model is not a decision to be taken lightly.
-More than knowing if it is an economically favourable decision, organizations must ensure that it is aligned with their strategic objectives.
+More than knowing if it is an economically favourable decision, organisations must ensure that it is aligned with their strategic objectives.

 In conclusion, Portugal is in a sweet spot that helps the decision-making process for any company looking for a Nearshore partner: between our top-rated universities; our ease of communication; our superior location; and the food, weather and culture; there's no lack of good reasons to choose Portugal as your companies' next destination.